UK Deputy PM resigns after bullying probe - ExBulletin

 Raab was elected to parliament in 2010 and unsuccessfully sought to become leader of the Conservative Party in 2019 before backing Boris Johnson.
 Appointed deputy prime minister under Johnson, he briefly took over the government when Johnson was hospitalized with COVID-19 in April 2020.

-Raab said in his letter that he did not deliberately put anyone down and was sincerely sorry for any unintended stress or offense felt by those responsible.
+Raab said in his letter that he did not intentionally put anyone down and that he was sincerely sorry for any unintended stress or offense felt by those responsible.

 He noted that the inquest concluded he had not sworn or yelled at anyone, let alone thrown anything or otherwise physically intimidated anyone.